Updated: Aug 30

 Q: How much do owner-operators make a year?

-A: This can obviously vary drastically based on a multitude of factors, but the average net income for leased and independent operators combined jumped from $63,780 in 2020 to $70,310 in 2021, thanks to pandemic-related economic changes.
+A: This can obviously vary drastically based on a multitude of factors, but the average net income for leased and independent operators combined went from roughly $71,000 in 2021 to $64,000 in 2022.

 Q: How much should I pay myself?